 SignOnPhone App: Scan the QR Code in the app.

 SignOnPhone App: Sign the contract in the app.
-The biometric data is directly encrypted on the device.
+The biometric data are directly encrypted on the device.

 The process of signing with a disposable certificate is different to the process of signing with the signature fields above.
 Therefore this explanation and figures will guide you through the process of signing with this signature type.
 First the signer receives an email to sign the envelope.
 After clicking on the signature field a new window appears that you have to accept the general terms and conditions.
 The next figure shows you how the agreement looks like.